epam/EPAM-AI-RUN-Marketplace/README.md

          AWS_SSM_KMS_ID=1294fa78-98ab-cdef-1234-567890abcdef
          AWS_S3_BUCKET_NAME=codemie-platform-bucket
          ```
    b.
-If the user includes the `--rds-enable=true` (default behaviour) flag, the `deployment_outputs.env` file will be generated with the relevant infrastructure details:
+If the user does not include the `--rds-disable` flag, the `deployment_outputs.env` file will be generated with the relevant infrastructure details:
         ```
         AWS_DEFAULT_REGION=eu-west-2
         ECS_AWS_ROLE_ARN=arn:aws:iam::123456789012:role/...